-32 | To what extent can employers regulate off-duty conduct?
+32 To what extent can employers regulate off-duty conduct?

 Employees are presumed to be at will in the absence of an employment agreement stating to the contrary, and thus employers may, subject to federal law and the few state laws referenced above, discipline or terminate employees for off-duty conduct.
 Employers may test employees for drugs or other substances and may prohibit the use of tobacco or other substances.
+Although Alabama recently legalized medical marijuana, the law does not prevent an employer from terminating an employee for a positive drug test for marijuana.